How I Setup This Github Pages Blog Site Part 02

 GitHub encourages authors to ensure their repositories are setup for building communities for healthy and effective collaboration.
 Details are at Building communities.
 The first guideline is Setting up your project for healthy contributions.
 Among other things, it recommends Adding a code of conduct to your project and Setting guidelines for repository contributors.
 But what if you have more than one repository?
 Do you have to duplicate these files in every one?
 No, you can setup defaults for these files, and have every repository inherit from your default.
 Details are in Creating a default community health file.

-Create .github repo
+Create .github

 I’m not going to repeat here the instructions you can find on the GitHub doc above.
-But at this point in the development of this site, I created the new .github public repository under my username, and added the CODE_OF_CONDUCT.md and CONTRIBUTING.md files to the .github repo.
-ToDo: insert jpg
+But at this point in the development of this site, I created the new .github

 Note I changed my GitHub theme to Dark, so the screen shots of GitHub are going to look different from Part 1 of this series!

-Now go look at your site’s repository in GitHub, drill down into Insights, and then the Community tab, and you can see that both of these files are now present in this repository’s Community Profile!
+tab, and you can see that both of these files are now present in this repository’s Community Profile!
 ToDo: insert jpg

 produces Code of Conduct

-Repeat for CONTRIBUTING.md.
+Repeat for CONTRIBUTING.md

 produces CONTRIBUTING

-Edit _includes/footer.html, add the following code just below the copyright:
+, add the following code just below the copyright:

 <div class="footer-col">